 A lot happens when a candidate for public office decides to brave the reality of going out and meeting people at their homes with what are essentially known as "cold calls."
 There are no advanced preparations nor extended scripts to follow and the people one meets are often essentially unknown.
-I should know, I've been to nearly every 12,000 homes in our Legislative at least three times since March of 2018.
+I should know, I've been to all of the nearly every 12,000 homes in our Legislative House District 13 at least five times since March of 2018.

-For me personally most of the time, campaigning and going door-to-door is an enjoyable experience that I hope to continue if I am elected to office.
+For me personally, most of the time, campaigning and going door-to-door is an enjoyable experience that I will continue if I am elected to office (health and safety permitting).
 However, there are some difficult and sometimes even painful moments on the campaign trail.
-However, there are sometimes even more wonderful encounters as well.
+Nevertheless, there are sometimes even more wonderful personal encounters as well.

 Fell on black ice and sustained my first tear in my newspaper letter carrier bag and a huge bruise on my left buttox.
 January 8, 2019

 As a result of my fall on black ice, I bloodied my hand as well as some of my campaign flyers.

 In a commitment to visit every home, sometimes it becomes necessary to discover hidden residences such as these two rental units (to the left out the the picture) attached behind a home.
 Add the winter effort and the campaign becomes even dangerous as well.

 My first dog bite since my 2004 Utah House Campaign.
 June 24, 2020.

 The worst rain day of my campaign.
 2018.

 Sometimes just getting to the door takes a little bit of ingenuity and a dash of courage.
 There can be boxes in your way, bats, or just having to walk the plank.